ENCODE-DCC/croo/README.md

 ## Inter-storage file transfer

-If you want to use auto-transfer between local/cloud storages, configure for corresponding cloud CLI for a target storage. (`gsutil` or `aws`).
+In order to use auto-transfer between local/cloud storages, you need to configure for corresponding cloud CLI (`gsutil` or `aws`) for a target storage.
 Refer to [here](#requirements) for details.

 > **WARNING**: COO does not ensure a fail-safe file transfer when it's interrupted by user or system.
 Also, there can be race conditions if multiple users try to access/copy files.
 This will be later addressed in the future release.
 Until then DO NOT interrupt COO until you see the following `copying done` message.